 - 2 Where you have indicated that you are unable to pay your invoice or bill or have filed or are the subject of any application to court for sequestration or liquidation or otherwise seek to reach a formal arrangement with your creditors.

 - Subject only to the above, the rights and obligations of each party under the Billing Dispute Procedure continue pending resolution of a Billing Dispute invoked under this Billing Dispute Procedure.
-For the avoidance of doubt this includes that Maru Telecoms shall continue to have the right to terminate or suspend the service in accordance with Maru Telecoms’s rights under the agreement that you have with Maru Telecoms.
+For the avoidance of doubt this includes that Maru Africa shall continue to have the right to terminate or suspend the service in accordance with Maru Africa’s rights under the agreement that you have with Maru Africa.

 - Neither party shall use any information obtained from the other party during the course of any process invoked under this Procedure for any purpose other than the resolution of the particular Billing Dispute.